projectcalico/calico/security/tutorials/calico-policy.md

 wget -q --timeout=5 nginx -O -
 ```

-It should return the HTML of the nginx welcome page.
+It returns the HTML of the nginx welcome page.

 Still within the busybox "access" pod, issue the following command to test access to google.com.